antonfirsov/docs/2023/02-Feb/asp-net-core-updates-in-dotnet-8-preview-1/asp-net-core-updates-in-dotnet-8-preview-1.md

 **Warns if a parameter type passed to a route handler does not implement the correct interfaces**

-Minimal APIs supports simple binding from the elements of the HttpContext using rules defined in the `TryParse` or `BindAsync` implementations of a type.
+Minimal APIs support simple binding from the elements of the `HttpContext` using rules defined in the `TryParse` or `BindAsync` implementations of a type.
 These implementations must conform to a certain signature in order to be leveraged by the binding logic in the framework.
 Starting in .NET 8, you'll receive a warning if a type that doesn't implement the appropriate interface is used.

 For example, the code sample below will trigger a warning because the `Customer` type does not implement a `BindAsync` method with the appropriate signature.